-If the answer to the question above is ‘yes’, then we have the perfect solution for you. all you have to do is keep your body, mind and soul in harmony.
-The truth is, there are several hair-care products that promise to give you the hair of your dreams, but they offer a temporary solution and one that comes at a high price.
+If the answer to the question above is ‘yes’, then we have the perfect solution for you.
+All you have to do is keep your body, mind and soul in harmony.
+The truth is, there are several hair-care products that promise to give you voluminous and bouncy hair, but they offer a temporary solution and one that comes at a high price.
 Research has established that the health of your hair is affected by genetic factors, stress, hormonal imbalance, drugs and dietary deficiencies.
-These factors can cause hair thinning and hair loss over the years.
+These factors can cause hair thinning and hair loss over the years

-To get naturally healthy hair, give these eight natural tips a shot.
+To get naturally healthy and bouncy hair, give these eight natural tips a shot.

 Seafood Will Do the Trick

 Sardine, trout, salmon, pitcher and kipper are freshwater fish that contain an excellent store of protein and iron.
 They also contain essential fatty acids such as omega 3.
 These compounds are brilliant for hair growth and hair strengthening.
 Selenium is another important compound that contributes to healthy hair growth.
 To obtain selenium, be sure to include shellfish in your weekly diet plan.

 A pinch of black sesame seeds on your daily meals will do your hair more good than you can imagine.
 These miniscule gems are known for their ability to stimulate hair growth from the root.
 Pumpkin seeds, sesame seeds and sunflower seeds are also contain compounds that naturally stimulate hair growth.

 Did you know that these dark green veggies are an excellent source of Vitamin A, Iron and Calcium?
 These nutrients are vital for the production of essential hair oils which improve the natural shine and elasticity of your hair.